 Aaron Trammell, PhD is an Assistant Professor of Informatics at UC Irvine.
 He graduated from the Rutgers University School of Communication and Information in 2015 and spent a year at the Annenberg School of Communication at USC as a postdoctoral researcher.
 Aaron’s research is focused on revealing historical connections between games, play, and the United States military-industrial complex.
 He is interested in how political and social ideology is integrated in the practice of game design and how these perspectives are negotiated within the imaginations of players.
 In addition to his work at Analog Game Studies he is also the Multimedia Editor of Sounding Out!

 Shelly Jones, PhD is an Associate Professor of English at SUNY Delhi, where she teaches classes in mythology, literature, and writing.
 She received her PhD in Comparative Literature from SUNY Binghamton.
-Outside of academia she is an active nerd who enjoys board games, Dungeons and Dragons, being outdoorsy, and knitting.
+Her research examines analog, digital, and role-playing games through the lens of intersectional feminism and disability studies.